deyanuz/JavaScript/Methods/Arrays.md

 `splice` first performs deletion, that is, it first deletes `deleteCount`number of items from index `start` inclusive.
 After that, the method inserts the items from `start` index onwards.

-- **<u>sort</u> :** The `sort()` method sorts the elements of an array in place and returns the sorted array.
+- **sort :** The `sort()` method sorts the elements of an array in place and returns the sorted array.
 By default, the `sort()` method sorts elements as strings in ascending order.
 When sorting numbers, this can lead to unexpected results because the elements are converted to strings and sorted based on their Unicode values.

 ```javascript
 let fruits = ["banana", "apple", "cherry"];